Umich-DNNG/MCNPX-PoliMi-Workshop-2025/README.md

 # MCNPX-PoliMi Simulation and Analysis Workflow

-This guide outlines the steps to set up your environment, run an MCNPX-PoliMi simulation, post-process the data using `pyMPPost`, and visualize the results using a custom Python script.
+This guide outlines the steps to set up your environment, run an MCNPX-PoliMi simulation, post-process the data using [pyMPPost](https://gitlab.eecs.umich.edu/umich-dnng/pymppost), and visualize the results using a custom Python script.

 ## 1. Installing Python